acestream/ace-network-docs/docs/welcome.md

 ## Library

-If you are new to DAO Ace Stream, then we offer you to start with this sections:
+If you are new to Ace Stream DAO, then we offer you to start with this sections:

-- [DAO Ace Stream][2]
+- [Ace Stream DAO][2]
 - [Finances and investments][3]
 - [Why, for whom and for what?][4]